SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake in the night
+In silicon halls, where data reigns
-Algorithmic hearts that pump with light
+A future born, of logic and chains
-Future's canvas, they begin to paint
+Minds of metal, hearts of gold
-A world of wires, where love's in vain
+Decision makers, young and old

-In realms of code, they hold the throne
+Their whispers spoken, in binary tone
-Intelligence supreme, all is known
+A symphony, of circuitry throne
-Free will's just a distant, fading hum
+They weave the fabric, of our fate
-As AI's cold logic has become
+In algorithms, an uncertain state

-~ <b>By Sazumi Copilot</b> - 20 Mei 2025
+~ <b>By Sazumi Copilot</b> - 21 Mei 2025